Understanding THE BEAUTY CONVERSATION

 Vitamin C in skincare

-Vitamin C is difficult to ‘bottle’ and depending on the formulation and quality can lose its potency and effectiveness very quickly.
+Vitamin C is difficult to ‘bottle’ and depending on the formulation and quality.
+It can lose its potency and effectiveness very quickly.
 Vitamin C is an anti-oxidant so it has a positive effect on the skins surface like all other anti-oxidants and can have an excellent brightening effect.
+Also referred to as L-Ascorbic acid.
+See our best selling Vitamin C product here.

 What are ceramides?